cyrus2281/Real-Typer/README.md

 ## Variables:
     strings (default: Random text)   : Strings to be type, this value can be pass as an argument or be children of the selected component

-    cssSelector (default: Null)      : the html component that the strings are written to(given from).
+    cssSelector (default: null)      : the html component that the strings are written to(given from).
 Must be a css selector

     cursorCharacter (default: "|")   : value for the cursor symbol. put "" for no cursor